 CERAMENT BVF.
-CERAMENT BONE VOID FILLER
+CFRAMENT BONE VOID FILLER

-CERAMENT G. CERAMENT with gentamicin
+CERAMENT G. CERAMENT with gentamicin.

-CERAMENT V. CERAMENT with vancomycin
+CERAMENT V. CERAMENT with vancomycin.

 CERTIFy.
-A prospective, randomized, controlled clinical trial with 137 patients in 20 leading trauma centers in Germany, aimed to compare treatment using CERAMENT BVF with autologous bone graft (autograft) transplantation Clinical study.
-Study on humans of e.g. a medical device or a pharmaceutical product
+A prospective, randomized, controlled clinical trial with 135 patients in 20 leading trauma centers in Germany, aimed to compare treatment using CERAMENT BVF with autologous bone graft (autograft) transplantation.

+Clinical study.
+A study on humans of e.g. a medical device or a pharmaceutical product.
 CONVICTION.
-A randomized, controlled trial to evaluate the efficacy of CERAMENT G in the treatment of osteomyelitis (chronic bone infection)
+A randomized, controlled trial to evaluate the efficacy of CERAMENT G in the treatment of osteomyelitis (chronic bone infection).

-CRIOAC.
-A healthcare network in France implemented that is implemented through a nationwide health ministry program to improve outcomes in the management of bone and joint infections
+CRIOAc.
+A healthcare network in France that is implemented through a nationwide health ministry program to improve outcomes in the management of bone and joint infections.